THE CASE OF THE MISSING STAPLERS: A MYSTERY

 INT.
 OFFICE — DAY

-Sunlight cuts through dusty blinds creating fractured shadows across an archaic, cluttered desk.
-Among the clutter is an old-fashioned typewriter, a battered looking radio emitting some low crackled jazz, a deck of cards half-dealt out in a game of solitaire and an overflowing ashtray.
-A puff of smoke billows out from behind the desk and a dishevelled figure leans forward to stub out a cigarette.
+Soft sunlight cuts through dusty blinds creating fractured shadows across an archaic, cluttered desk.
+Among the clutter is an old fashioned typewriter, a battered looking radio emitting some low, crackled jazz, a deck of cards half dealt out in a game of solitaire, and an overflowing ashtray.
+A puff of smoke billows out from behind the desk as a dishevelled HAL REYNOLDS leans forward to stub out a cigarette.

 A silhouette appears outside the glass door which swings open moments later.

 Hal points to the sign on the door which reads “Reynolds’ Stationery Supplies”.
 Printed underneath in smaller letters is, “The Pen Is Mightier Than the Sword.”

 The woman apologises and makes a hasty exit as Hal pulls another packet of cigarettes from his desk drawer.
 A second silhouette is seen at the door accompanied by a knock.

 A small elderly woman wearing thick glasses and an unenthused look enters the room.